US

 How much do tooth implants cost?

 The average cost of dental implants for a single tooth in the US is anywhere from $1,500 to $6,000.
 A full set of dental implants can cost $40,000 and All-on-4 implants cost $15,000 on average.
-For this reason, many people choose to seek dental implant treatment abroad.
+For this reason, many people seek dental implant treatment abroad to find lower dental implants prices.

 Where can I find dental implants near me?

 To find dental implants near you, you can start by calling or visiting your local dental clinics to see what they have to offer.
 There's also an easy phone number you can call.
-Just dial 866-383-0748 to get connected with a dentist now.
+Just dial the phone number listed below to find an implant dentist near you.

 How Much Do Dental Implants Cost in the US?
 Your Ultimate Guide